Skip to main content

 • Compare future travel demand to future capacity for all travel modes feasible per the jurisdiction through the planning horizon, based on the performance measures or measures of adequacy developed in Step 2: Goals & Objectives.

-• Transportation deficiencies may be considered to potentially occur where future travel demand would exceed the threshold of the adopted performance standard(s) or would not be expected to meet other applicable goals and performance standards and measures.
+• Transportation deficiencies may be considered to potentially occur where future travel demand or conditions would exceed the threshold of the adopted performance standard(s) or would not be expected to meet other applicable goals and performance standards and measures.

 • Further guidance is provided by mode below.